iearul/NewsScripta/README.md

 # NewsScripta

-NewsScripta is a web application developed as a test task for the Full Stack Engineer position at InnoScripta AG.
-It is a news aggregator application that fetches news articles from multiple sources and allows users to browse and search for articles based on their preferences.
+NewsScripta is a personal project I undertook as a practice exercise while exploring my skills as a Full Stack Engineer.
+This web application serves as a news aggregator, pulling in articles from various sources and offering users the ability to effortlessly explore and search for articles tailored to their preferences.

 ## Project Structure